Spanish Army (Peninsular War)

 The Spanish Army of the Peninsular War refers to the Spanish military units that fought against France's Grande Armée during a period which coincided with what is also termed the Spanish War of Independence (Guerra de la Independencia Española).

-In June 1808, the Spanish Army numbered 136,824 men and officers (including the 30,527 militiamen assigned to provincial battalions).
+In June 1808, the Spanish Army numbered 136,824 men and officers (including 30,527 militiamen assigned to provincial battalions).
+This figure also includes General La Romana's 15,000-man Division of the North, then garrisoned in Denmark.